rachna-cloud/cloud-demo/README.md

 # cloud-demo
-this is y first git repository
+this is my first git repository author-rachna